15 Foods Anti-Aging Experts Eat Every Day

 Grapes

-Shutterstock 147968645
+shutterstock 147968645

 “I always make room for grapes in my daily diet.” says Amidor, a nutrition partner with Grapes from California.
 “The antioxidants and other polyphenols found in heart-healthy grapes may also play a role in healthy aging.
 Preliminary studies suggest that grape polyphenols may contribute to brain health, colon health, eye health, and more.
 And they appear to help maintain cell health, which of course is critical to our overall health.
 Polyphenols are found in every part of the grape—the skin, flesh, and seeds—and in grapes of all colors, including red, green, and black.”
 Snack on frozen grapes, add them to a salad, or whip up a grape crostini.